CamKeys-Git/webScraper/README.md

 pip install requests bs4
 ```

-Enter a product URL.
+Enter a product URL here.

 ```python
 URL = ''
 ```

 Now paste your "user agent" to headers.
-You can do this by searching "my user agent" and copying it.
+You can do this by searching "my user agent" and copying it from the web.

 ```python
 headers = {"User-Agent": '***'} # paste your user agent here